Yasuyuki Ueda

 Yasuyuki Ueda (上田 耕行, Ueda Yasuyuki) is a Japanese producer, who has worked on such projects as Serial Experiments Lain (a producer and story writer).
-He was a director for the Noel video game, worked on the Lain video game, and also on Wachenröder for the Sega Saturn.
-He first hired Yoshitoshi ABe, who would become a regular collaborator in the future on many other anime projects.
+He was a director for the Noel video game, worked on the Lain video game, as well as on Wachenröder for the Sega Saturn.
+He first hired Yoshitoshi Abe, who would become a regular collaborator on many other anime projects.